isomerpages/moe-meridianpri/_communications/Resources For Parents/Building Resilience In Children And Support Them Through Transistions.md

 *   nurture the social and emotional skills that build up the resilience in their children

-1) Building Resilience in Your Child
+1) <a href = "/files/Communications/Resources%20for%20Parents/Resilience.pdf">Building Resilience in Your Child</a>
 * Outline
 * Qualities of a child who shows resilience
 * Resilience-fostering interactions